-6.1.7.1.a IEEE Communications Society Edwin Howard Armstrong Achievement Award (originally Achievement Award)
+IEEE Communications Society Edwin Howard Armstrong Achievement Award (originally Achievement Award, first presented in 1958 - changed to present title in 1975).

-- Prize Certificate, plaque, and honorarium of \$2,000; funded by the Armstrong Memorial Research Foundation. - Eligibility Member of the Communications Society at time of nomination. - Basis for Judging Outstanding contributions over a period of years in the field of interest of the Society. - Presentation Annually (as soon as possible after recommendation).
+Prize - Certificate, plaque, and honorarium of \$2,000; funded by the Armstrong Memorial Research Foundation.

+Eligibility - Member of the Communications Society at time of nomination.

+Basis for Judging - Outstanding contributions over a period of years in the field of interest of the Society.

+Presentation - Annually (as soon as possible after recommendation).
 Award will not be presented if suitable candidate is not available.

+IEEE Communications Society Distinguished Industry Leader Award (approved 2000)

+Prize - Plaque, certificate, and honorarium of \$2,000.

+Description - To recognize an industry executive whose leadership has resulted in major and outstanding advances and new directions in the information and communications business area.

-6.1.7.1.b IEEE Communications Society Distinguished Industry Leader Award role in research or development and introduction of systems, devices, applications or services that have significantly impacted the communications and information markets on a global basis and substantially advanced the use of information and communication technologies in industry, commerce, and society.
+Eligibility - An information or communication industry executive who played a major leadership role in research or development and introduction of systems, devices, applications or services that have significantly impacted the communications and information markets on a global basis and substantially advanced the use of information and communication technologies in industry, commerce, and society.
 The candidate is not required to be an IEEE member.

-- Prize Plaque, certificate, and honorarium of \$2,000. - Description To recognize an industry executive whose leadership has resulted in major and outstanding advances and new directions in the information and communications business area. - Eligibility An information or communication industry executive who played a major leadership

-- Selection Criteria and Basis for Judging Executive leadership resulting in major advances and new directions in the information and communications business area.
+Selection Criteria and Basis for Judging - Executive leadership resulting in major advances and new directions in the information and communications business area.
 Evaluation is based on such factors as global acceptance of the products and services, financial success and growth of the business, ubiquity of the products and services, emulation of the contributions by competition, and degree of global recognition of the candidate.
-Other factors include time of service, impact, specific innovations, etc. - Nomination/Selection Process Nominations will be solicited each year, up to the nominations deadline decided by the Awards Committee.
+Other factors include time of service, impact, specific innovations, etc.

+Nomination/Selection Process - Nominations will be solicited each year, up to the nominations deadline decided by the Awards Committee.
 Nominations will be openly solicited; however, nominations would also be received from a Nominations Committee appointed by the President of the Communication Society.
-The nomination/selection process to select an award recipient for year "X+ 1" will take place in year "X", thus conforming to IEEE procedures.
-(For example, the 2004 winner will be decided by the committee in year 2003.) - Presentation The award will be presented at a major Communication Society annual conference or venue appropriate to the business area of the recipient.
+The nomination/selection process to select an award recipient for year "X+1" will take place in year "X", thus conforming to IEEE procedures.
+(For example, the

+2004 winner will be decided by the committee in year 2003.)

+Presentation - The award will be presented at a major Communication Society annual conference or venue appropriate to the business area of the recipient.
 The award will not be conferred in any given year if a suitable candidate is not identified.
-Annually (as appropriate); no more than two awards will be given per year. - Administration and Funding The Communications Society will administer the award covered out of annual Society operating expenses until a suitable endowment is established.
+Annually (as appropriate); no more than two awards will be given per year.

+Administration and Funding - The Communications Society will administer the award covered out of annual Society operating expenses until a suitable endowment is established.

-6.1.7.1.c IEEE Communications Society Industrial Innovation Award
+IEEE Communications Society Industrial Innovation Award